shlake/lc-open-refine/_episodes/05-introduction-to-transformations.md

 However, sometimes there will be changes you want to make to the data that cannot be achieved in this way.
 Such types of changes include:

-* Splitting data that is in a single column into multiple columns (e.g. splitting an address into multiple parts)
 * Standardising the format of data in a column without changing the values (e.g. removing punctuation or standardising a date format)
 * Extracting a particular type of data from a longer text string (e.g. finding ISBNs in a bibliographic citation)